uri-templates/uritemplate-test/README.md

 * variables - an object representing the variables that are available to the tests in the suite
-* testcases - a list of testcases, where each case is a two-member list, the first being the template, the second being the template after variable interpolation.
+* testcases - a list of testcases, where each case is a two-member list, the first being the template, the second being the result of expanding the template with the provided variables.

+Note that the result string can be a few different things:

+* string - if the second member is a string, the result of expansion is expected to match it, character-for-character.
+* list - if the second member is a list of strings, the result of expansion is expected to match one of them; this allows for templates that can expand into different, equally-acceptable URIs.
+* false - if the second member is boolean false, expansion is expected to fail (i.e., the template was invalid).

 For example: